Princesa do Solimões Esporte Clube

-Princesa do Solimões Esporte Clube, commonly referred to as Princesa do Solimões, is a Brazilian professional club based in Manacapuru, Amazonas founded on 18 August 1971.
+Princesa do Solimões Esporte Clube, commonly referred to as Princesa do Solimões, is a Brazilian professional football club based in Manacapuru, Amazonas founded on 18 August 1971.
 It competes in the Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as in the Campeonato Amazonense, the top flight of the Amazonas state football league.

 History

 The club was founded on 18 August 1971.
 Princesa do Solimões competed in the Série B in 1989, when they were eliminated in the First Stage of the competition.
 They won the Campeonato Amazonense for the first time in 2013.